ShadyBarrios/Centaur-Chess/README.md

 # Centaur-Chess
-Chess in JavaFX
+Chess in JavaFX.
-Has Speed Chess functionality
+Has Speed Chess functionality.